cqframework/cqf-exercises/README.md

 The exercises in this repository can be worked using the [codespaces](https://github.com/features/codespaces) feature of Github to allow participants a completely browser-based experience:

 1. Find your Github.com userId (if you don't have one, you can signup [here](https://github.com/signup))
-2. Send you Github.com userId to <bryn@alphora.com> so the speaker can add you as an outside collaborator to the Alphora organization
+2. Send your Github.com userId to <bryn@alphora.com> so the speaker can add you as an outside collaborator to the Alphora organization
 3. Navigate to the https://github.com/alphora/cqf-exercises repository
-4. Open the repository in a Codespace using the green Code button dropdown
+4. Open the repository in a Codespace using the green Code button dropdown (a 4-core machine should be plenty for this)

 Note that the first time you open the Codespace will take quite a while, so give it time to initialize.

-While the Codespace is initializing, there is an option to open the container locally.
-DO NOT SELECT THIS OPTION unless you have VSCode installed locally.
+While the Codespace is initializing, there is an option to open the container in VS Code Desktop.
+DO NOT SELECT THIS OPTION unless you have VS Code installed locally.
 Continue to wait for the Codespace to initialize.

-Once the Codespace is open, you will be in a VSCode with the contents of this repository open in the File Explorer and can view the exercises in the [input/cql](input/cql) folder.
+Once the Codespace is open, you will be in a VS Code with the contents of this repository open in the File Explorer and can view the exercises in the [input/cql](input/cql) folder.

 ### Local Setup